2007–2008 world food price crisis: Effects of petroleum and fertilizer price increases

 Starting in 2007, the prices of fertilizers of all kinds increased dramatically, peaking around the summer of 2008 (see graphs by the International Fertilizer Industry Association).
-Prices approximately tripled for ammonia, urea, diammonium phosphate, muriate of potash (KCl -potasium chloride), and sulfuric acid (used for making phosphate fertilizer), and then fell just as dramatically in the latter part of 2008.
+Prices approximately tripled for ammonia, urea, diammonium phosphate, muriate of potash (KCl -potassium chloride), and sulfuric acid (used for making phosphate fertilizer), and then fell just as dramatically in the latter part of 2008.
 Some prices doubled within the six months before April 2008.
 Part of the cause for these price rises was the rise in the price of oil, since most fertilizers require petroleum or natural gas to manufacture.
 Although the main fossil fuel input for fertilizer comes from natural gas to generate hydrogen for the Haber–Bosch process (see: Ammonia production), natural gas has its own supply problems similar to those for oil.
 Because natural gas can substitute for petroleum in some uses (for example, natural gas liquids and electricity generation), increasing prices for petroleum lead to increasing prices for natural gas, and thus for fertilizer.